rmarkello/pypmi/README.md

 ```

 By default, the data will be downloaded to your current directory making it easy to load them in the future, but you can optionally provide a `path` argument to `pypmi.fetch_studydata()` to specify where you would like the data to go.
-(Alternatively, you can set an environmental variable `$PPMI_PATH` to specify where they should be downloaded to; this takes precedence over the current directory.)
+(Alternatively, you can set an environmental variable `$PPMI_PATH` to specify where they should be downloaded to; this will be used if `path` is not specified.)

 Once you have the data downloaded you can load some of it as a [tidy](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) [`pandas.DataFrame`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html):